mco-gh/pylearn/content/en/lessons/3 Expressions/_index.md

 <div class="jp-InputArea jp-Cell-inputArea"><div class="jp-InputPrompt jp-InputArea-prompt">
 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput" data-mime-type="text/markdown">
 <p>As their name suggests, comparison operators allow us to compare values and result in a boolean type indicating whether the comparison is <code>True</code> or <code>False</code>.</p>
-<p>The following table summarizes the most commonly used operators in Python, along with their definition when applied to numbers and strings.</p>
+<p>The following table summarizes the most commonly used comparison operators in Python, along with their definition when applied to numbers and strings.</p>
 <table>
 <thead>
 <tr>